 If you’re looking for a fun way to get engaged, consider sending your partner on a treasure hunt!
 Leave notes of clues around the house for your partner to find.
 Each clue can lead to the next, and the final clue will reveal the hidden engagement ring.

 Holidays spent with loved ones are the perfect opportunity to pop the question.
 Here are a few creative holiday proposal ideas to try.

 Throw a Halloween party and initiate a jack-o'-lantern carving contest.
 Surprise your significant other with a carved out “marry me” message.

 Use lit Christmas trees or holiday lights as decoration around your proposal message—or assemble the lights as the message!

 Insist that adults join in on the Easter egg hunt game.
-This way, you can hide the ring into one of the eggs that your partner collects.
+This way, you can hide the ring in one of the eggs that your partner collects.

 Set up a romantic evening to watch the fireworks on the Fourth of July.
 That way, you can propose beneath a beautifully lit sky of sparks and colored flames.